jakaria98/Radar-Data-Viewer/README.md

 ```
 npm run dev
 ```

-#### \* Backend

-To run the backend server, you need to navigate to "radarDataViewer" folder and run the following command under the virtual environment :
+But before that don't forget to install all the dependecies by following command :

 ```
-python manage.py runserver 8000
+npm install
 ```

 ### System Architecture